Mist-Automation-Programmability/mist_openapi/README.md

 <img src="https://img.shields.io/swagger/valid/3.0?specUrl=https%3A%2F%2Fraw.githubusercontent.com%2Ftmunzer%2FMist-OAS%2Fmain%2Fmist.openapi.yml"> <img src="https://img.shields.io/github/license/tmunzer/Mist-OAS">

-# Juniper-Mist OpenAPI Specifications 3.0
+# Juniper-Mist OpenAPI 3.0 Specifications

-Juniper Mist APIs Open API Specifications 3.0.
+Juniper Mist APIs Open API 3.0 Specifications.

+Please be aware this specification is currently intended to be used for **documentation only**, and not for **NOT** code generation, testing tools, or other use cases.

 Live documentation: https://doc.mist-lab.fr/